-However, in addition to dedicated ethernet ports, we also need to have excellent WiFi — as our work and our devices are far more mobile than when Joel wrote about the Bionic Office.
+However, in addition to dedicated ethernet ports, we also needed to have excellent WiFi — as our work and our devices are far more mobile than when Joel wrote about the Bionic Office.

 It was unsurprising to find that Ubiquti was founded by an ex-Apple engineer.
-Their products are elegantly plain, mostly white and glow gently, a-la the old Macbook breathing LEDs (which I miss sorely).
-Their wireless access points blend into the surroundings, unlike “high-end” consumer routers (Exhibits A, B, C and oh dear god what).
+Their products are elegantly plain, mostly white and glow gently, a la the old MacBook breathing LEDs (which I miss sorely).
+Their wireless access points blend into the surroundings, unlike “high-end” consumer routers (Exhibits A, B, and oh dear God what).

 The next piece of equipment is our core network switch — a managed switch with power-over-ethernet.
 This powers a bunch of smaller devices, including our network controller, a RIPE Atlas probe (courtesy @louiswu) and potentially thin clients or IP cameras in the future.

-Enough about the hardware — the coolest part about Ubiquti is what they call “software-defined-networking”.
-Their control interface is fantastically cool — and looks something like this:
+Enough about the hardware.
+The coolest part about Ubiquti is what they call “software-defined-networking”.
+Their control interface is fantastic, and looks something like this:

-I can easily spot issues with either our network traffic, see if there are particular access points which are overloaded, upgrade firmware on all the network connected devices — it even has an extremely well-designed mobile app, which you can use to login to all your networks from anywhere in the world, and perform fixes, diagnose problems, all the sys-admin-y tasks that you would usually have to be on the same network to perform.
+I can easily spot issues with either our network traffic and see if there are particular access points which are overloaded, upgrade firmware on all the network connected devices.
+It even has an extremely well-designed mobile app, which you can use to login to all your networks from anywhere in the world.
+You can perform fixes, diagnose problems, and all the other sys-admin-y tasks that you would usually have to be on the same network to perform.

-Don’t buy any Ubiquiti gear off Amazon/Flipkart.
-Prices there are highly inflated.
-Look at Ubiquiti’s prices on their US website, and don’t pay more than 5–10% extra.
+Don’t buy any Ubiquiti gear off Amazon or Flipkart, as the prices there seem highly inflated.
+I'd recommend looking at Ubiquiti’s prices on their US website, and not paying more than 5–10% extra.
 We’ve had good results with the following dealers:

-We accomplished all our goals with this network gear:
+We accomplished all our goals with this network gear, and ticked these boxes: